Starting at $109 million.

-Launching astronauts to the International Space Station aboard Boeing’s Starliner capsule beginning in 2018
+Launching astronauts to the International Space Station aboard Boeing’s Starliner capsule.

 Atlas V uses a standard common core booster, up to five solid rocket boosters (SRBs), a Centaur upper stage in a single- or dual-engine configuration, and one of several sizes of payload fairings.